notionparallax/dive-map/README.md

 Things to do on the next dives:

 - [ ] Swim around the bay with the gps, to get a perimeter.
 Probably as a snorkle and then I can sketch/photograph some features for the actual map drawing part
-- [ ] Visit the bommie drawn off marker 14 on the 1990 map, and swim a perimeter on it
+- [x] Visit the bommie drawn off marker 14 on the 1990 map, and swim a perimeter on it (partially done)
 - [x] try to find marker 2.
 Marker 3 doesn't have a number on it, as far as I can tell, so maybe 2 isn't there any more?
 Just needs a bit of searching.
 - [ ] Map the intermediate markers more carefully
 - [ ] Get some more perimeters of kelp beds etc.